ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

           c # fillText (cast $ n `div` 5) (0, 0)
         ) (return ())

-Note there is another `cast` operation in the fifth line.
+Note the `cast` operation in line five.
 As Haskell's type
-system is more restrictive then the one used in JavaScript, we sometimes have to `cast` one JavaScript value to another.
+system is more restrictive then the one used in JavaScript, we sometimes have to `cast` one value to another.
 This may seem more
-complicated then writing the JavaScript by hand, but when using the API correctly (by not working around it) compile time errors can show mistakes in the JavaScript code early.
+complicated then writing JavaScript by hand, but when using the API correctly (by not working around it) compile time errors can show mistakes in the code early.

 Getting back to the initial code block: How do we render the other 59 lines of the clock face?
 We just wrap this code into a function.